telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 This method is useful when you need to modify several parameters of the data request at the same time (e.g. filtering and sorting).
 If you execute `filter()` and then `sort()`, the DataSource will make two separate requests.
 With `query()`, it will make one request.

+> This method will remove the current sort, filter, group, aggregates descriptors and paging information, if such are not provided as arguments.

 #### Parameters

 ##### options `Object` *(optional)*